sonifydata/twotone/README.md

 TwoTone is a playful technology and easy to use, but allows for output to industry-standard formats so that users can export their compositions for use in professional projects.

-There is no limit to the type of data that can be uploaded, leaving the tool open for a broad range of users and use cases.
-The software can be used by journalists, data professionals and researchers as an exploratory tool, or by artists, musicians, media makers and composers as a creative tool.
+The software can be used by journalists, data professionals and researchers as an exploratory tool; or by artists, musicians, media makers and composers as a creative tool.
 It can also be used to share data with the blind and visually impaired, to help understand data in new ways, totally through the sense of hearing.

 ## What is TwoTone's goal?

 TwoTone explores the potential of turning data into sound, as the primary sense instead of sight, to uncover anomalies and insights through audioscapes rather than a visual chart or graph.
 In attaching individual time-based data sets and individual columns of data to variables in sound (pitch, volume), the tool can be a useful data communication tool to create a sonic representation of information.

 For the user, the experience is "interaction as an instrument."
 When a selection is made in the dataset it will trigger an audioscape that can be combined with the next interaction to create a realtime composition.
 Each composition can be recorded and shared easily across web or social channels.
 The tool therefore allows users to create new and unique pieces of music by exploring a dataset.
-It is playful but also has practical uses since the representation of the data is as "true" as a visual rendering and any anomalies can be heard, identified and acted upon.
+It is playful but also has practical uses.

 ## How can your organization benefit from using TwoTone?

-TwoTone is designed to be seamlessly integrated into the workflow of a newsroom and used either as a standalone tool for publishing sonification on the web or as a soundtrack builder for multimedia projects.
+TwoTone is designed to be seamlessly integrated into your workflow and used either as a standalone tool for publishing sonification on the web or as a soundtrack builder for multimedia projects.
 The tool is fully customizable to enable creators to map any data input to the desired audio output.

 - Web App:  http://sonify.io/twotone/ (use Google Chrome web browser for best performance)
 - Project official page: https://twotone.io